sinonjs/sinon/docs/_releases/v2.2.0/migrating-to-2.0.md

 ## `sandbox.useFakeXMLHttpRequest` no longer returns a "server"

-In Sinon 1.x, the sandbox' `useFakeXMLHttpRequest` was the same as it's `useFakeServer`.
+In Sinon 1.x, the sandbox' `useFakeXMLHttpRequest` was the same as its `useFakeServer`.
 In 2.x, it maps directly to `sinon.useFakeXMLHttpRequest` (but with sandboxing).
 If you use `sandbox.useFakeXMLHttpRequest`, just replace it with `sandbox.useFakeServer`, and your tests should behave as they always did.

 ## `sinon.behavior` is gone